MarioArnt/azure-ad-jwt-lite/README.md

 Install the package using yarn or NPM: `npm i azure-ad-jwt-lite`

-Donc forget to install `jsonwebtoken` types definitions as dev dependency if you are using Typescript: `npm i -D @types/jsonwebtoken`.
+Do not forget to install `jsonwebtoken` types definitions as dev dependency if you are using Typescript: `npm i -D @types/jsonwebtoken`.

 In your authentication middleware decode and verify the token using: